 Considering a moss rock garden?
 You may be entering into the intriguing, highly creative, imaginative and even surreal “Garden of Bliss and Intellect.”
 Moss, Lichens, Ferns, Quillworts and Liverworts, Horsetail, are amongst some of the interesting plants which you can cultivate in this highly fascinating, educational and conversational garden!
-Here are lots of fun moss rock garden ideas and photos to get you started.
+Here are lots of cool moss landscaping ideas and photos to get you started.

-Like Alice in Wonderland, you are probably curious, as well you should be!
+Like Alice in Wonderland, you are probably curious about the many types of moss.
+As well you should be!
 Here are some fascinating lichen and moss facts that will capture your imagination and day-dreaming abilities right away:

 - Out of 20,000 species of Lichens, there are only two that are poisonous.
 Unlike fungi, lichens are fungi that form symbiotic relationships with bacteria.
 Thus it probably behooves them to be a bit more “social” than a fungus is required to be.
 There are only a few kingdoms of living things in all of creation.
 Animals, plants and fungus each have their own kingdom.
 In the Fungi Kingdom, the majority are poisonous with few edible.

 - There are many species of lichen that are edible if they are cooked, but please read up on this.
 Though only 2 are poisonous, they should never be eaten raw unless in a wilderness survival situation, many are not tasty, and some may even be as old as 3000 years old!

 - Manna, the food that the Bible says the Lord “rained from heaven” for the Israelites to eat while in the wilderness, which they gathered on Sabbath preparation day, happens to be a lichen!

 - Moss is the oldest terrestrial plant on earth!

 - Mosses collectively provide more carbon offset than all the trees in the world.

 - Even though water is necessary for mosses to develop, they are drought tolerant.